Guangyuan Jiang

 guangyuan2.jpg

-I was a visiting student at MIT Computational Cognitive Science Lab and Computational Psycholinguistics Lab in the past year.
-I’m fortunate to be advised by Prof. Josh Tenenbaum and Prof. Roger Levy.
+Over the past year, I was a visiting student at the MIT Computational Cognitive Science Group and the Computational Psycholinguistics Lab.
+I am fortunate to be advised by Prof. Josh Tenenbaum and Prof. Roger Levy.
+At Peking University, I am affiliated with the PKU Cognitive Reasoning Lab, led by Prof. Yixin Zhu.

 Selected Publications